 Those who have Gastric sleeve surgery lose 60 percent of their excess weight 5 years after surgery.
 Because the absorption disorder is less than bypass surgery, continuous vitamin and mineral support is required after gastric sleeve surgery.
 If gastric sleeve surgery loses its effect over a long period of time and weight is gained again, gastric bypass is preferred for the next method of surgery.

 After gastric sleeve surgery, the rate of re-weight gain is 15 percent.
 Even though surgery is performed, it is possible to be morbidly obese again with a 5 -10% probability.
-For this reason, in order to prevent those who have Gastric sleeve surgery from gaining weight again, it is of great importance to follow up the patient’s relatives by experts.
+For this reason, in order to prevent those who have Gastric sleeve surgery from gaining weight again, it is of great importance to follow up with the patient’s relatives by experts.
 Those who have Gastric sleeve surgery are closely monitored by the obesity team, including dietitians and psychologists.
 With this approach, which aims at lifelong follow-up of the patient, support is provided against situations that may cause the patient to gain weight or affect his or her health.

 Average Weight Loss: After the Surgery in 3 Months

 After obesity surgery, 10-15 percent of weight gain occurs again.
-During the first 6 months after surgery, patients are usually afraid that they will leak in the stomach, the suture will explode, puncture, and so they are very careful with what they eat-drink.
-After this process, they look that there is no problem, they gradually start eating what they want again.
+During the first 6 months after surgery, patients are usually afraid that they will leak in the stomach, the suture will explode, or puncture, so they are very careful with what they eat-drink.
+After this process, they look that there is no problem, and they gradually start eating what they want again.
 Already these people’s histories are filled with eating disorders, both in quantity and in the nature of the foods they choose.
 So the only problem is not the volume of what they eat.
-For this reason, after the sixth month, the trend of abuse begins in patients, disorders in nutritional patterns reappear.
+For this reason, after the sixth month, the trend of abuse begins in patients, and disorders in nutritional patterns reappear.

 Average Weight Loss: After the Surgery in 6 Months

 A person’s gastric sleeve surgery weight loss process and how many pounds they will lose in the first month after tube stomach surgery depends on many factors.
-At the beginning of these are the person’s initial weight and body mass index, novelization, sex, hormonal status and menopause, mobility and eating habits.
+At the beginning of these are the person’s initial weight and body mass index, novelization, sex, hormonal status and menopause, mobility, and eating habits.
 That is why it is difficult to give a definitive answer to this question.
-But if we generalize, for example: about 10 to 15 pounds can be given in the first month after Tube stomach surgery.
+But if we generalize, for example about 10 to 15 pounds can be given in the first month after Tube stomach surgery.
 In the second month, about 6 – 8 pounds can be given.
 This weight loss course decreases from month to month and stops at approximately the sixth month.
 That’s the healthy process.
-Because bariatric surgery is effective by reducing about 80% of the excess fat tissue in the body.
+Because bariatric surgery is effective in reducing about 80% of the excess fat tissue in the body.
 Therefore, as the targeted amount of excess fat disappears from the tissue in the sixth month, weight loss stops.
-For this reason, patients should be monitored after surgery, what they eat should be constantly checked by their doctor.
+For this reason, patients should be monitored after surgery, and what they eat should be constantly checked by their doctor.
 Once there is an eating disorder, if there are psychological problems, without solving it, without solving the mechanism that triggers weight gain, the same problems occur again after these operations.

 Average Weight Loss: After the Surgery in 12 Months

 It is a fact that gastric sleeve surgery weight loss of up to 80% of the patient’s excess weight can be achieved within the first year.
-After surgery, a nutrition program should be continued under the guidance of a nutrition and dietitian.
+After surgery, a nutrition program should be continued under the guidance of a nutritionist and dietitian.
 In order to avoid nutritional deficiencies after gastric sleeve surgery, it is recommended to consume foods with high vitamin-mineral additives and nutritional value.
 After surgery, it is very important to stick to the nutrition program, both from the point of view of the patient’s health and for successful weight loss.

 After Gastric sleeve surgery, the consumption of solid foods is reduced.
-For the next 1 year, the patient is administered a low-carb-high-protein diet consisting of 3 or 4 stages under the guidance of a nutrition and dietitian.
+For the next 1 year, the patient is administered a low-carb-high-protein diet consisting of 3 or 4 stages under the guidance of a nutritionist and dietitian.
 Gastric sleeve surgery also restricts the volume of solid foods that patients will consume.
-In the nutrition program, which begins with liquid foods, it is gradually switched to solid foods.
+In the nutrition program, which begins with liquid foods, is gradually switched to solid foods.
 In liquid food intake, the patient should also pay attention.
-Consuming liquid foods, especially high in calories, fat and cream drinks, prevents the patient from losing weight. if a calorie increase is made in fluid intake in those who have gastric sleeve surgery, the patient may even be at risk of weight gain by stopping weight loss.
+Consuming liquid foods, especially those high in calories, fat, and cream drinks, prevents the patient from losing weight. if a calorie increase is made in fluid intake in those who have gastric sleeve surgery, the patient may even be at risk of weight gain by stopping weight loss.